PDF web services

 The SOAP (Simple Object Access Protocol) web services are defined via the WSDL (Web Services Description Language) interface, and use XML messages and the HTTP or the secure HTTPS hypertext transfer protocol for data interchange.
 The services, which are based on JAX-WS Reference Implementation (RI), support SOAP MTOM (Message Transmission Optimization Mechanism), when transmitting large volumes of data.

 The REST web services are provided via URI endpoints and addressed by means of the HTTP protocol with the methods GET, POST, PUT and DELETE.
-Data is exchanged as JSON or XML data structures at the interface.
+Data is exchanged as JSON data structures at the interface.

 Web service API for PDF operations